LapatePic.png

 Undergraduate Researcher

 Brooke is a third-year undergraduate pursuing a B.S. in Biology and a minor in Applied Psychology.
 She is interested in the neural mechanisms underlying emotional regulation and how these processes shape cognitive function and behavior.
-Brooke is currently assisting Mengsi Li and Nadu Barbashova, observing how valenced emotional experiences influence time perception and memory.
+Brooke is currently assisting Mengsi Li and Sydney Fortner, observing how valenced emotional experiences influence time perception and memory.
 After graduation, she hopes to pursue an MD integrated with clinical neuroscience.

 COHEN FERRARI